-Any person/group/entity "materially affected" by an ICANN action or inaction in violation of ICANN's Articles of Incorporation and/or Bylaws shall have the right to file a complaint under the IRP and seek redress.
-They must do so within [number of days to be determined by the IRP Subgroup] days of becoming aware of the alleged violation and how it allegedly affects them.
-The Empowered Community has standing to bring claims involving its rights under the Articles of Incorporation and Bylaws.
-The Board's failure to fully implement an Empowered Community decision will be sufficient for the Empowered Community to be materially affected.
+- Any person, group or entity "materially affected" by an ICANN action or inaction in violation of ICANN's Articles of Incorporation and/or Bylaws shall have the right to file a complaint under the IRP and seek redress. - 19 They must do so within a certain number of days (to be determined by the IRP Subgroup) after becoming aware of the alleged violation and how it allegedly affects them.
+The Empowered Community has standing to bring claims involving its rights under the Articles of Incorporation and ICANN Bylaws. - 20 The ICANN Board's failure to fully implement an Empowered Community decision will be sufficient for the Empowered Community to be materially affected.
 Issues relating to joinder and intervention will be determined by the IRP Subgroup, assisted by experts and the initial Standing Panel, based on consultation with the community.

-15 Community Independent Review Process
+21 Community Independent Review Process

-The CCWG-Accountability recommends giving the Empowered Community the right to have standing to present arguments on behalf of the Empowered Community to the IRP (see Recommendation #4 - Community IRP power).
+The CCWG-Accountability recommends giving the Empowered Community the right to present arguments on behalf of the Empowered Community to the IRP Panel (see Recommendation #4: Ensuring Community Involvement in ICANN Decision-Making: Seven New Community Power).
 In such cases, ICANN will bear the costs associated with the Standing Panel as well as the Empowered Community's legal expenses, although the IRP Subgroup may recommend filing or other fees to the extent necessary to prevent abuse of the process.

-17 Exclusions:
+23 Exclusions:

-Challenges the result(s) of a Supporting Organization's policy development process (PDP)
+24 Challenges the result(s) of a Supporting Organization's Policy Development Process (PDP)

-Notwithstanding the foregoing and notwithstanding any required threshold for launching a community IRP, no community IRP that challenges the result(s) of an SO's policy development process (PDP) may be launched without the support of the SO that approved the policy recommendations from the PDP or, in the case of the result(s) of a Cross Community Working Group (CCWG) chartered by more than one SO, without the support of the SOs that approved the policy recommendations from that CCWG.
+Notwithstanding the foregoing and notwithstanding any required threshold for launching a community IRP, no community IRP that challenges the result(s) of an SO's PDP may be launched without the support of the SO that approved the policy recommendations from the PDP or, in the case of the result(s) of a Cross Community Working Group (CCWG) chartered by more than one SO, without the support of the SOs that approved the policy recommendations from that CCWG.

-Country Code Top Level Domain Delegation/Re-delegation
+26 Country Code Top-Level Domain Delegation/Redelegation

-In its letter dated 15 April 2015, the CWG-Stewardship indicated that "any appeals mechanism developed by the CCWG-Accountability should not cover country code top-level domain delegation/re-delegation issues as these are expected to be developed by the country code top-level domain community through the appropriate processes."

-As requested by the CWG-Stewardship, decisions regarding country code top-level domain delegations or re-delegations would be excluded from standing, until the country code top-level domain community, in coordination with other parties, has developed relevant appeals mechanisms.
+- 27 In its letter dated 15 April 2015, the CWG-Stewardship indicated that "any appeals mechanism developed by the CCWG-Accountability should not cover country code top-level domain delegation/redelegation issues as these are expected to be developed by the country code top-level domain community through the appropriate processes." - As requested by the CWG-Stewardship, decisions regarding country code top-level domain delegations or redelegations would be excluded from standing, until the country code top-level domain community, in coordination with other parties, has developed relevant appeals mechanisms.

-Numbering Resources
+29 Numbering Resources

-The Address Supporting Organization (ASO) has likewise indicated that disputes related to Internet number resources should be out of scope for the IRP, since an existing dispute settlement mechanism already exists as part of the ICANN Address Supporting Organization Memorandum of Understanding1.
+30 The Address Supporting Organization (ASO) has likewise indicated that disputes related to Internet number resources should be out of scope for the IRP, since an existing dispute settlement mechanism already exists as part of the ICANN Address Supporting Organization Memorandum of Understanding1.
 As requested by the ASO, decisions regarding numbering resources would be excluded from standing.